Flores-JassoLab/ExtendAlign/mkmodules/mk-bedtools_getfasta/readme.md

 5. Extractions are performed in bulk using the `bedtools getfasta` command.
 6. In short, extensions are done to a one-column file, each row corresponds to a blastn hit result.
 Four one-column files are created: 1) query 5'end, 2) query 3'end, 3) subject 5'end, and 4) subject 3'end extensions.
 7. Bed coordinates for `getfasta` are temporary modified to avoid a bug were `HSe-blastn` hits with no extension necessary would yield an incomplete number of rows in the results.
-8. The multiple one-column files format makes it easy to just paste all the columns into the custom ExtendAlign `HSe-blastn` results to add the extracted nucleotides to their corresponding row.
+8. The multiple one-column files format makes it easy to just paste all the columns into ExtendAlign `HSe-blastn` results to add the extracted nucleotides to their corresponding row.
 9. Do remember that a previous module (`mk-get_EA_coordinates`) includes a failsafe to avoid asking for extensions of more nucleotides than can be evenly compared between query and subject extension (*i.e.* if at 5'end, query can be extended 5 nt, but subject can only be extended 3 nt, only 3 nt will be extracted for both, query and subject).

 ## Module Dependencies: